University-of-Hull-CST/wjv-lab-g-Xander-T-Yates/REPORT/REPORT.md

 Due to the scoped threadpools, the collision checks are only run AFTER all movements are performed.
 As such, no iteration has been included in the function.

-At present, no locks or race conditions appear.
-However, if the collisions were running at the same time as the movements, or a non-atomic combined collision counter was present, those would both be cause for concern, as the program may attempt to read data being written (if no protection is present), or increment the collision counter at the same time as another thread.
+At present, no locks are required and no race conditions appear.
+However, if the collisions were running at the same time as the movements, or a combined collision counter was present, those would likely both be cause for concern (especially the latter), as the program may attempt to read data being written (if no protection is present), or increment the collision counter at the same time as another thread.

 The process of checking collisions was optimised by starting the partner check `j` at the value of `i_id`, or the position of `i` in the original vector.
 This prevents 1 collision from turning into 2 because of being detected on both particles, and decreases time spent processing checks that have already been completed.